joaquinmoreira/runner/README.md

 # Runner
 Small utility written in ruby that wraps a command run inside OS X **notifications**.
-It supports running as an arbitrary user and to a remote host.
+It supports running as an arbitrary user and to a remote host (via ssh).

 ## Instalation
 Copy-paste this script in some terminal and hit enter.